The Paradise Jam

 Basketball Travelers, Inc. has worked with national broadcast outlets to televise multiple Paradise Jam tournament games annually, both men’s and women’s.
 Tournament directors see the addition of regional and national television coverage as taking the Paradise Jam to the highest level of collegiate basketball tournaments.
 Television coverage provides each participating team critical exposure for recruiting and fan viewership.
 The U.S. Virgin Islands also greatly benefits from invaluable national media coverage, exposing potential tourists to the beauty and splendor of the islands.
 This potential boost to the island’s economy via prospective tourism exposure also fulfills a core tournament objective.

 During the men’s tournament tenure dating back to 2001, all but two of the men’s Paradise Jam champions have advanced to the NCAA tournament in the year following their participation in the Paradise Jam.
 Miami (unranked prior to the 2001 tournament and ranked as high as 12th afterwards) and BYU (2002) both accepted invitations to the Big Dance.
 2003 Paradise Jam participants Boston College (champions) and Monmouth (3rd) both earned invites to the Men’s NCAA tournament in 2004.
 Although 2004 Paradise Jam champion Arkansas did not participate in the 2005 NCAA tournament, 3rd place Winthrop did earn a berth.
 Wisconsin (2005) represented the Paradise Jam Champions in the 2006 NCAA tournament.
 2006 Paradise Jam champion Alabama failed to make an NCAA tournament appearance in 2007, but tourney co-horts Xavier, Villanova and VCU all participated in NCAA post-season play.
 Three teams again represented the Paradise Jam in the 2008 NCAA tournament, with 2007 champions Baylor, runner-up Winthrop, and Notre Dame all participating in post-season NCAA action.
 2008 Paradise Jam champion Connecticut made it all the way to the 2009 Final Four, losing in the semi-finals.
 In 2010, Purdue (’09 PJ champs) and Tennessee (’09 PJ runnerup) each earned berths into the Sweet 16, and Northern Iowa (3rd) made it all the way to the Elite Eight.
 This was perhaps the best overall showing of any men’s field in Paradise Jam history.
-Four teams from the 2010 Paradise Jam tournament earned their way into the 2011 NCAA tournament (Champion ODU, runner-up Xavier, 3rd place Clemson and 7th place Saint Peter’s), but all four fell in the first round.
-2011 Paradise Jam champion Marquette advanced to the Sweet 16 of the 2012 NCAA tournament, with runner-up Norfolk State advancing to the 2nd round and 4th place Virginia falling in the 1st round.
-New Mexico (2012 Paradise Jam champion) and Iona (2012 6th place) both earned berths into the 2013 NCAA tournament, each losing in the first round.
+Four teams from the 2010 Paradise Jam tournament earned their way into the 2011 NCAA tournament (Champion ODU, runner-up Xavier, 3rd place Clemson and 7th place Saint Peter’s), but all four fell in the Round of 64.
+2011 Paradise Jam champion Marquette advanced to the Sweet 16 of the 2012 NCAA tournament, with runner-up Norfolk State advancing to the Round of 32 and 4th place Virginia falling in the Round of 64.
+New Mexico (2012 Paradise Jam champion) and Iona (2012 6th place) both earned berths into the 2013 NCAA tournament, each losing in the Round of 64.
+2013 Paradise Jam runner-up Providence was the tournament’s only 2014 NCAA tournament qualifier, losing in the Round of 64.

 Tournament Goals and Objectives